Kicksecure/systemcheck/README.md

 # Anonymity and security check #

-Checks many important aspects of Whonix for better security.
+Checks many important aspects for better security.

 Only checks things.
 Does not change things.